jams2/wagtail-factories-tutorials/docs/tutorials/working-with-blocks.rst

     <StreamValue [<block text: 'hello'>]>

+This lets us specify the position of the block in the stream, the type of block, and its value.
 We can combine these two syntaxes arbitrarily, and create streams with multiple elements:

 .. code:: python